A spatial modeling framework for monitoring surveys with different sampling protocols with a case study for bird abundance in mid-Scandinavia: Simulation studies

 \section{Simulation studies}

-We set up two simulation studies based on the mid-Scandinavia case that allow us to assess the performance of the models proposed in Section 3, when the true data generating model either assumes linear relation between the counts (Scenario 1) or deviates from this assumption (Scenario 2).
+We set up three simulation studies based on the case study of total abundance of birds in mid-Scandinavia that allow us to assess the performance of the models proposed in Section 3, when the true data generating model either assumes linear relation between the counts (Scenario 1), deviates from this assumption due to some spatial factor explained by a GRF (Scenario 2) or when one group of observed counts is considerably affected by additional spatial sources of variation (Scenario 3).
 We used the same sites as the observations in the TOV-E and BBS surveys (Fig. 1).
 To start, we simulated the true intensity, $\lambda_{true}(\textbf{s})$ as: